learn-co-curriculum/map-filter-lab-python/README.md

 Note that you don't always have to use `x` as the variable.
 You can define the variable with any name you want as long as the syntax is correct!

-The cool thing is that `lambda` functions are *fully* customizable.
+The cool thing is that `lambda` functions are *customizable*.
 They are not just limited to numeric applications.
 You'll see how `lambda` functions can be used to transform text data below with the Yelp data set.

 ### Yelp data